topdeveloper55/Static-Website/README.md

 # React Static Website Starter Project
-This repo is an example of a React static weebsite.
+This repo is an example of a React static website.
 The project has the following features:
 * ES6 code
 * Babel v6 transpilation
 * ESLint integration